ProjectEvergreen/greenwood/www/pages/getting-started/build-and-deploy.md

 And from the command line, run `npm run build`.
 That's it!

-If you look in your project directory, you will now have a _public/_ directory that will contain all the static assets you will need to deploy your site.
-At this point, you can now put these assets on any web server like Apache, S3, Express, or Netlify (which is what this website uses)
+If you look in your project directory, you will now have a _public/_ directory that will contain all the static assets (HTML / CSS / JS / fonts / images) you will need to deploy your site.
+At this point, you can now put these assets on any web server like Apache, S3, Express, or Netlify (which is what this website uses).

 ### Deploying and Hosting
 There are many ways to host and deploy a web site, but essentially any static hosting or web server will work for Greenwood, which keeps things simple and easy to setup.
 No servers needed if you don't need them!